My mom and I attended the Becoming an Outdoors-Woman workshop again, this year at Greek Peak outside of Cortland, New York.

 Hitting any target was such a rush.
 I didn’t expect to enjoy archery as much as I did!
 And not going to lie, I have a compound bow sitting in my Amazon cart right now.

 I was most excited about taking taxidermy since I didn’t get into the class last year.
 The class lived up to its hype.
 At the start of class we all got to choose a (frozen) specimen: a chipmunk or a rat.
 Our instructor guided us through the entire process of taxidermy.
 It was hard work and required precision and attention to detail.
-I found it to be very rewarding, even though I had to giggle through some of the gross parts.
+I found it to be rewarding, even though I had to giggle through some of the gross parts.

 I’ll take his pins out and remove the tape from his ears in a couple of weeks when he’s done setting (and you know I’ll be posting adorable pics of him at his little desk on Instagram).